 6. Peppered Chicken

-Fried chicken’s global popularity means that there are hundreds of recipes that each show off a different facet of this flexible and appealing ingredient.
-But, if you do feel tempted to try something a little more daring than a KFC Boneless Bucket, we recommend that you give one of these dishes a go.
+If you ever feel tempted to try something a little more daring than a KFC Boneless Bucket, we recommend that you give one of these dishes a go.
 All sorts of joyous chickeny surprises await.